djfoxer/PerformanceDotNet/README.md

 # PerformanceDotNet - compare multiple .NET runtimes on various OS
 [![.NET](https://github.com/djfoxer/PerformanceDotNet/actions/workflows/dotnet.yml/badge.svg)](https://github.com/djfoxer/PerformanceDotNet/actions/workflows/dotnet.yml)

-Small console application to compare performance of **.NET Framework (4.8), .NET Core (3.1.x), .NET 5, .NET 6 and Mono (6.8.0)**.
+Small console application to compare performance of **.NET Framework (4.8.1), .NET 8 and .NET 9 **.

 Common tests are written in .NET Standard.
-App contains built in benchmarks to test performance of .NET Framework (4.8), .NET Core (3.1.x), .NET 5, .NET 6 and Mono (6.8.0).
+App contains built in benchmarks to test performance of .NET Framework (4.8.1), .NET 8 and .NET 9.
 Another 4 benchmarks are related to regex performance.
-FileStream tests present huge performance boost for file streaming in .NET 6.
+FileStream tests present huge performance boost for file streaming in .NET.
 Results taken by [BenchmarkDotNet](https://benchmarkdotnet.org/).

- You can easily  check how fast/slow is .NET Framework/.NET Core/.NET 5(6)/Mono.
-But we can do more. .NET Core, .NET 5, 6 and Mono are **multi-platform runtimes**.
+ You can easily  check how fast/slow is .NET Framework/.NET 8/.NET 9.
+But we can do more. .NET 8 and .NET 9 are **multi-platform runtimes**.
 It's very easy now to compare various .NET platform on **Windows and Linux**.

 # Code details

 PerformanceDotNet (old name DotNetFrameworkVsCore) contains multiple test to compare .NET performance.
-Each of method can be run on .NET Framework, .NET Core, .NET 5, .NET 6,  Mono and are fully compatible with Windows and Linux (should also run on MacOS).
+Each of method can be run on .NET Framework, .NET 8, .NET 9 and are fully compatible with Windows and Linux (should also run on MacOS).

 Performance benchmarks tree: